RodrigoDeOliveiraSilva/DsListOnGitPod/README.md

 mvn install
 ```

-# For testing in development, create database "dslist"
+# For testing in development
 ### so that the property configured in the resource does not give an error.
 #### Return the root folder to upload the container
 ```bash